moosecreates/tailtown/docs/development/SchemaAlignmentStrategy.md

 During development, we encountered several issues related to schema mismatches:

-1. **Missing Fields**: References to fields that no longer exist in the schema
+1. **Missing Fields**: References to fields that no longer exist in the schema (e.g., `organizationId`, `age` instead of `birthdate`)
 2. **Missing Relations**: References to relations that have been renamed or removed
 3. **Missing Tables**: Attempts to query tables that don't exist in certain environments
 4. **TypeScript Errors**: Type errors due to schema changes not reflected in the code
+5. **Enum Handling**: Incorrect handling of enum values in query parameters (e.g., `ResourceType`)

-These issues caused 500 Internal Server Errors in the API and TypeScript compilation errors.
+These issues caused 500 Internal Server Errors in the API and TypeScript compilation errors, particularly in the resource filtering functionality.

 ## Solution Strategy

 We've implemented a multi-layered approach to handle schema mismatches:

+### 1. Shared Database Approach

+- Both customer and reservation services use the same PostgreSQL database
+- Prisma schemas are synchronized between services to avoid runtime errors
+- Field names and types are kept consistent across services (e.g., using `birthdate` instead of `age` for Pet model)
+- Database connection strings use the same port (5433) for both services

-### 1. Defensive Programming
+### 2. Defensive Programming

 All controllers use defensive programming techniques:
 - Null checks before accessing potentially missing fields
 - Default values for fields that might not exist
 - Fallback behavior when expected data is not available
+- Proper validation and conversion of query parameters, especially for enum values
+- Type guards to ensure type safety at runtime

-### 2. Raw SQL Queries with Error Handling
+### 3. Raw SQL Queries with Error Handling

 For tables that might not exist in all environments (e.g., `Invoice`):
 - Use `prisma.$queryRaw` instead of the Prisma client models